pgraham/php-annotations/README.md

 ## Instantiation

-To instantiate simple pass a SPL Reflector instance with the `getDocComment()` method to the Annotations constructor.
+To instantiate simply pass a SPL Reflector instance with the `getDocComment()` method to the Annotations constructor.

 ```php